-- Thom Koller, Policy Manager, ADBA
+- Chair: Dr Thom Koller, Policy Manager, ADBA

-- Peter Jones, Senior consultant, Eunomia
+- Peter Jones, Senior Consultant, Eunomia

-- Paul Killoughery, MD, Biocollectors, tbc
+- Paul Killoughery, MD, Biocollectors

 AD plants enable farms to diversify their income as well as contribute to reducing greenhouse gas emissions, but how can a farmer afford to build a plant from scratch?
 How effective are tax breaks and government-backed loans?
 With growing evidence of the carbon saving that AD brings, how can the industry lobby governments for more support in building AD plants?
 And what other solutions may there be?

 - Charlie Sheldon, Senior Investment Manager, Foresight Group

 - Richard Barker, Adviser and Investment Committee Member, Iona Capital

 - Dan Purvis, Senior Investment Manager, The Ingenious Group

 - Brian Denney, Regional Environmental Director, Pegasus Group

 Anaerobic digestion and biogas are best-kept secrets as green technologies that can significantly contribute to the transition to a low-carbon, circular global economy Would a biogas brand be the solution to raise awareness of their sustainability credentials among the world’s populations, politicians and business leaders?
 Would it help achieve the public recognition and endorsement that the industry deserves?